 In 2013, we plan to replace a second airing of Democracy Now! for an underrepresented and less accessible national news program.
 Additionally, we plan to implement a weekly student produced local/national news program.

 Our CSG grant supports four, essential part-time station staff positions.
 Without the CSG these positions would not exist and the tasks associated would either be performed by management, handled by volunteers, or not performed at all.

 The quality of service, adherence to the mission of the grant, and consistant professionalism are all benefits of having these tasks performed by paid staff, rather than with volunteers.
-The positions are Training Coordinator, Production Coordinator, Communications and Online Coordinator, and Music Library and Archive Coordinator.
+The positions are Training Coordinator, Production Coordinator, Communications Coordinator, and Music Library and Archive Coordinator.
 The purpose of each of these positions is to foster impactful listener oriented volunteer programming, create and facilitate special programming (like the Homelessness Marathon), support programmer engagement of resources (training, portable recording and broadcast gear, new music, etc) and to assist productive communications and partnerships between all interest groups of the station.

 The depth of our syndicated news programs are far superior to what we could afford without the CSG.
 Pacifica programming, and a wide variety of other programming sources would not be available to our listeners without our grant.
 About one third of our broadcast week is devoted to airing syndicated programs, and that number would drop drastically without the CSG.

 Our broadcast and webcast royalty licenses and fees are paid with our CSG grant.
 Otherwise, that money would instead come from operating budget lines therefore reducing our overall ability to pay for overhead, payroll, development, etc.

 We are able to purchase critical studio and production equipment we would not otherwise be able to upgrade or afford at all.
 Examples are portable audio recorders, remote broadcast gear, as well as repairs and upgrades to existing equipment.